Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 ## Checking switch liveness

-At this point the switch was powered and connected via its console port my PC but it was not connected to my network.
+At this point the switch was powered and connected via its console port to my PC but it was not connected to my network.

 Although the fans were spinning and I had some blinking, I wanted to check if the switch systems had been successfully started.
 I connected the `RJ45` management port directly to my PC and started scanning network traffic on this link using `wireshark`.